 The Idea of Hegel’s Science of Logic by Stanley Rosen

-Rosen, Stanley, The Idea of Hegel's Science of Logic, Chicago: University of Chicago Press, 2013.
+Rosen, Stanley.
+The Idea of Hegel's Science of Logic.
+Chicago: University of Chicago Press, 2013.

 The great Stanley Rosen on Hegel’s understudied but fundamentally important work, the Science of Logic.

-For a review of the work, see here.
+Read a review of the work here.

 Blurbs: